Architecture Overview

 The Containerd “shim” is a daemon process that serves the Task Service API.
 It listens on a socket to receive ttrpc requests from Containerd, allowing for lifecycle management for containers (create, start, stop, etc.).

-The core of Runwasi is a Rust library that provides:
+The core of Runwasi is the containerd-wasm-shim library crate.

-1. Shim Implementation: Implements the containerd shim v2 API to facilitate communication between containerd and the WebAssembly runtime.
+1. Shim Implementation: It implements the containerd shim v2 API to facilitate communication between containerd and the WebAssembly runtime.
+This is done through the containerd-shimkit’s Instance trait (more on this trait below).

 Engine Types